bentasker/pbt_cli/README.md

 ### Cache Interaction

-    cache dump - Dumps out keys, values and expiry times from the cache (generates a *lot* of output) cache fetch - Fetch the specified URL and write into cache cache flush - Flush all values out of the cache (will also update the ondisk cache) cache get [key] - Fetch the value of a specific item from the cache cache invalidate [key] - Invalidate a specific item from the cache
+    cache dump - Dumps out keys, values and expiry times from the cache (generates a *lot* of output) cache fetch [issuekey|url] - Fetch the specified Issue/URL and write into cache cache flush - Flush all values out of the cache (will also update the ondisk cache) cache get [key] - Fetch the value of a specific item from the cache cache invalidate [key] - Invalidate a specific item from the cache